snow6oy/recurrink/block/README.md

 fill    opacity background
 #d7e3f4 0.5     #483737
 ```
-The penam in the GPL will become the PRIMARY KEY in the pens table.
+The hex in the GPL and ver will become a composite PRIMARY KEY in the pens table.

 ```
 ./recurrink commit --inkpal GPLFILE